 The faculty of the School of Education has empowered the Office of the Associate Dean for Student Affairs to review the records of all undergraduate students in the School of Education at the close of each semester.
-Using the criteria outlined below, the School may warn a student of failure to make satisfactory progress, place a student on probation, or withdraw the student from the University.
+Using the criteria outlined below, the School may warn a student of failure to make satisfactory progress, place a student on probation, suspend a student, or withdraw the student from the University.

 Good Academic Standing

 Full-time undergraduate students maintain good academic standing when they achieve all three of the following: (1) earn at least 12 academic credits in the semester just completed; (2) earn a semester GPI of at least 2.00; and (3) maintain a cumulative GPA of at least 2.00.
-[Note: Academic credits do not include PDP (Physical Education & Dance) credits.
+[Note: Academic credits do not include PDP (Physical Education & Dance) or OTP (military science) credits.
 Grades for transfer credits are not counted in the grade point average.]

 Undergraduate students are expected to be enrolled for a minimum of 12 semester credits each semester and to complete a minimum of 24 semester credits per academic year.
-Students who matriculated into the School of Education and those transferring into SED after July 1, 2011, must earn a grade of B– or better in both of two required courses: SED ED 100 (Introduction to Education) and either SED SE 250, SED SE 251, or SED SE 510 (Introduction to Special Education), in order to continue in one of SEDʼs licensure programs.
+Students who matriculated into the School of Education and those transferring into SED after July 1, 2011, must earn a grade of B– or better in both of two required courses: SED ED 100 (Introduction to Education) and either SED SE 250, SED SE 251, or SED SE 510 (Introduction to Special Education) in order to continue in one of SEDʼs licensure programs.
 Students may repeat the course one time to achieve the grade of B– or better.
 The Associate Dean for Student Affairs will monitor student performance in these classes and will notify the student and the advisor if the student fails to achieve the required minimum grade.